 Acute iridocyclitis treatment or anterior uveitis treatment have similar considerations.
 Most cases are treated with corticosteroids.
 In cases where acute disease turns into chronic or recurrent uveitis, doctors often use more aggressive treatment.
 And when the condition causes serious damage to the eye, such as cataracts, glaucoma or a detached retina, surgery may be necessary to repair the tissue and restore vision.
 (33)

 Uveitis requires rapid conventional medical treatment to get better and to avoid vision loss.
 Natural treatments for uveitis can offer symptom relief, though.
 You can also use natural therapies to help treat the underlying conditions that have led to your uveitis (such as Crohn’s disease or arthritis) or to support general eye health and reduce inflammation.

-Natural options for managing the symptoms of uveitis include: (34)
+Natural options for managing the symptoms include: (34)

 - Warm or cool compresses to relieve pain or swelling